The Cervelo S3 Ultegra carbon aero road bike

 Its use in aerospace applications informs us that carbon is plenty strong.

 Even if your thighs are Hoy-like, you can expect decades of service from a carbon frame made by a reputable bike company – as long as you understand that carbon bike frames and components come with their own care and maintenance protocols.

 A carbon tube can be crushed if it’s over-tightened, so beware of clamping a carbon frame in the jaws of a workstand’s clamp.
 (Yet another reason to consider a workstand.)

 2. Talk the Torque

 Same goes for carbon components, such as seatposts and handlebars.
 Never over-tighten them.
-In fact our best advice for working on a carbon bike frame or components is to invest in a torque wrench like this, so you can be sure that every part of the bike is fitted as tight as it has to be – and no more.
+In fact our best advice for working on a carbon bike frame or components is to invest in a torque wrench, so you can be sure that every part of the bike is fitted as tight as it has to be – and no more.

 3. Give it a pasting

 Talking of carbon seatposts and the like, don’t grease them as you would metal components.
 Use a gripper paste like this.
 Carbon Gripper compounds introduces a measured degree of friction to ensure a non-slip secure grip.
 What’s more, the part you’re fitting won’t demand the tightening torque that, say, a greased metal seatpin requires.

 Fixing Alien Skin Frame Protector Stickers to, for instance, the frame head tube will prevent cables rubbing it up the wrong way.

 5. Chain catcher